Dunni3/FlowMol/readme.md

 Create a conda/mamba envrionment with python 3.10: `mamba create -n flowmol python=3.10`

-After activating the envrionment we jsut created, setup the environment by running the bash script `install_things.sh`
+After activating the envrionment we just created, setup the environment by running the bash script `build_env.sh`.
+This script just runs a handful of install commands.
+The script uses mamba by default.
+If you have conda installed just change the `mamba` command to `conda` in the script.

-This repository was built using the following versions of software:
-- python 3.10.0
-- pytorch 2.?.0
-- dgl 0.7.2 ... these are wrongish versions they were just filled in by copilot

 # Trained models